bartdesmet/csharplang/spec/expressions.md

 *  If two invocation list entries both refer to the same non-static method on the same target object (as defined by the reference equality operators) then the entries are equal.
 *  Invocation list entries produced from evaluation of semantically identical *anonymous_method_expression*s or *lambda_expression*s with the same (possibly empty) set of captured outer variable instances are permitted (but not required) to be equal.

+> __Expression Tree Conversion Translation Steps__
+>
+> For purposes of expression tree conversion of delegate equality, `method` is defined as the static method defined on `System.Delegate` implementing the operator.
+Note that no conversions are introduced.

 ### Equality operators and null

 The `==` and `!=` operators permit one operand to be a value of a nullable type and the other to be the `null` literal, even if no predefined or user-defined operator (in unlifted or lifted form) exists for the operation.